Critics' Choice Television Award for Best Actor in a Drama Series

 The Critics' Choice Television Award for Best Actor in a Drama Series is one of the award categories presented annually by the Critics' Choice Television Awards (BTJA) to recognize the work done by television actors.

 It was introduced in 2011 when the event was first initiated.
 The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.

-Bob Odenkirk holds the record for most wins in the category with three.
+Bob Odenkirk holds the record for most wins in the category with three, he won thrice for his performance as Saul Goodman in the AMC legal drama series Better Call Saul in 2015 and 2016 and again in 2023.